Alexandermay/RepoToolkit/README.md

 4. Install [roo](https://github.com/roo-rb/roo) as a gem:

          $ gem install roo

+5. Install [nokogiri](http://www.nokogiri.org/tutorials/installing_nokogiri.html) (Review nokogiri documentation.)

-5. Change your directory to your Desktop.
+6. Change your directory to your Desktop.

          $ cd Desktop

-6. Clone the ToolKit
+7. Clone the ToolKit

          $ git clone https://github.com/Alexandermay/RepoToolkit.git

-7. Change directory from Desktop to RepoToolKit\scripts
+8. Change directory from Desktop to RepoToolKit\scripts

          $ cd RepoToolKit\scripts

-8. Run the launcher.rb
+9. Run the launcher.rb

          $ ruby launcher.rb

-9. You should now see a welcome screen with a list of options.
+10. You should now see a welcome screen with a list of options.

             1. Faculty Scholarship.